+ACOn= additive constant for the equation (default=0.0)

+COEf= c1 . . cn coefficients for each term in the equation (default=1.0)

+FORm= ADD addition; adds each term in the equation; to subtract terms, specify COEF=-1 or SIGN=M (default)

+CMAX max new conditional maximum; uses only the term in the equation with the highest value less than the specified maximum; if all terms are greater than max, the new value is used (default=255 255)

+CMIN min new conditional minimum; uses only the term in the equation with the lowest value greater than the specified minimum; if all terms are less than min, the new value is used (default=0 0)

+MAX maximum; uses only the term in the equation with the maximum value

+MIN minimum; uses only the term in the equation with the minimum value

+MULT multiplication; multiplies each term in the equation; to divide terms, specify POW=-1

+FUNc= transcendental function used in the equation; use one of the following:

+ALOG antilogarithm

-ACOn= additive constant for the equation (default=0.0) COEf= cl cn c1cn coefficients for each term in the equation (default=1.0) FORm= ADD ADD addition; adds each term in the equation; to subtract terms, specify COEF=-1 or SIGN=M (default) CMAX max new conditional maximum; uses only the term in the equation with the highest value less than the specified maximum; if all terms are greater than max , the new value is used (default=255 255) CMIN min no ew conditional minimum; uses only the term in the equation with the lowest value greater than the specified minimum; if all terms are less than min , the new value is used (default=0 0) MAX maximum; uses only the term in the equation with the maximum value MIN minimum; uses only the term in the equation with the minimum value MULT multiplication; multiplies each term in the equation; to divide terms, specify POW=-1 FUNc= transcendental function used in the equation; use one of the following: ALOG antilogarithm EXP exponential function; the output pixel values are set to e raised to the power of the input pixel values (where e is the mathematical constant that is the base of the natural logarithm, approximately 2.718) LN natural log
+EXP exponential function; the output pixel values are set to e raised to the power of the input pixel values (where e is the mathematical constant that is the base of the natural logarithm, approximately 2.718)

-LOG logarithm SQRT square root MCOn= multiplicative constant for the equation (default=1.0) OFF= olon offsets for each term in the equation (default= 0.0) POWer= plpn powers for each term in the equation (default=1.0) SIGn= slsn multiplies the data values by 1 or -1 P plus; multiplies by 1 (default) M minus; multiplies by -1
+LN natural log

+LOG logarithm

+SQRT square root

+MCOn= multiplicative constant for the equation (default=1.0)

+OFF= o1 . . on offsets for each term in the equation (default= 0.0)

+POWer= p1 . . pn powers for each term in the equation (default=1.0)

+SIGn= $s1 \dots sn$ multiplies the data values by 1 or -1

+P plus; multiplies by 1 (default)

+M minus; multiplies by -1

-CF= YES creates a CF-compliant netCDF file (default) NO creates a netCDF file in the previous (pre-2009.2) format, which is not CF-compliant; the CF=YES/NO keyword is valid only when writing to netCDF format destination datasets; it is ignored when writing to datasets of other formats DOC= YES copies the sdataset image line documentation to the ddataset image (default=NO) GAMma= gamma correction to apply to the output (default=1.0) NAVtype= RECT remaps MODIS imagery into a rectilinear projection and applies a bowtie correction using MRTSwath (MODIS Reprojection Tool - Swath, package courtesy of the U.S. Geological Survey); use this keyword only when the source image is MODIS Level 1B or Level 2 data on a remote server with the MRTSwath package installed; this keyword is ignored if used with any other type of data PROd= user-defined product name for the ddataset image, up to four characters (default= PROD) SCAle= prodlo prodhi britlo brithi minimum and maximum product and brightness values for the calibration (default=0 255 0 255)
+CF= YES creates a CF-compliant netCDF file (default)

+NO creates a netCDF file in the previous (pre-2009.2) format, which is not CF-compliant; the CF=YES/NO keyword is valid only when writing to netCDF format destination datasets; it is ignored when writing to datasets of other formats

+DOC= YES copies the sdataset image line documentation to the ddataset image (default=NO)

+GAMma= gamma correction to apply to the output (default=1.0)

+PROd= user-defined product name for the ddataset image, up to four characters (default=PROD)

+SCAle= prodlo prodhi britlo brithi

+minimum and maximum product and brightness values for the calibration (default=0 255 0 255)